chairuosen/simple-markdown-site/README.md

     └── sub-dir-file.html
 ```

-Just host `dist` dir with Nginx and you get website;
+Just host `dist` dir with Nginx and you get a website;

 ## Development